Volker Schlöndorff: Early works

 Schlöndorff then worked on Baal (1970), an adaptation for West German television of Bertolt Brecht's first play, and cast Rainer Werner Fassbinder in the lead role, along with Margarethe von Trotta, whom Schlöndorff married in 1971.
 Schlöndorff adapted the story of a self-destructive poet to modern-day Munich.
 He then made another TV movie, The Sudden Wealth of the Poor People of Kombach (1971), also starring Fassbinder.
 The film depicts seven peasants in 19th-century Germany who rob the local tax collection cart but are so conditioned by their poverty that they cannot handle their newfound wealth.

 The Morals of Ruth Halbfass (1972) examines a group of people who have lost their sense of morals and co-stars von Trotta.
 Von Trotta both starred in and co-wrote Schlöndorff's next film, A Free Woman (Strohfeuer, 1972).
 The film took a feminist look at the condition of modern women in Munich.
 Von Trotta plays Elizabeth Junker, a recently divorced woman who must struggle to live her life independently as her husband has everything come easily to him, including the villa and son they shared together as a married couple.
 The film is loosely based on von Trotta's experience of divorcing her first husband.

-Schlöndorff then completed the TV movie Stayover in Tyrol (Übernachtung in Tirol, 1974); directed his first opera in Frankfurt, a production of Leoš Janáček's Káťa Kabanová, in the same year; and adapted the Henry James short story "Georgina's Reasons" as Les raisons de Georgina (1975) for French TV.
+Schlöndorff then completed the TV movie Stayover in Tyrol (Übernachtung in Tirol, 1974); directed his first opera in Frankfurt, a production of Leoš Janáček's Káťa Kabanová, in the same year; and adapted the Henry James novella Georgina's Reasons as Les raisons de Georgina (1975) for French TV.